ifurusato/pimaster2ardslave/README.md

 with various alternative settings.

-On the Arduino, install the i2c_slave.ino file via the Arduino IDE (or whatever method you generally use to load your Arduino).
-Once loaded it is ready to receive configuration and calls from the Raspberry Pi script.
+On the Arduino, install the i2c_slave.ino file via the Arduino IDE (or whatever method you generally use to upload scripts to your Arduino).
+Once the script is loaded the Arduino is ready to receive configuration and calls from the Raspberry Pi.
 What you want to do with the Pi script is rather up to you.
-You might as a first exercise set the `isEchoTest` on the i2c_slave.ino file to true and execute the echo_test() method in I2cMaster.
+As a first exercise you might set the `isEchoTest` boolean value in the i2c_slave.ino file to true and execute the echo_test() method in I2cMaster.

 The Arduino script requires installation of ArduinoQueue by Einar Arnason, see: